Lost Boyz: History

-Freaky Tah was murdered in Queens on March 28, 1999.
+Freaky Tah was murdered in Queens on March 28, 1999, at the age of 27, putting him in the infamous "27 Club", which is a group of musicians who died at the age of 27.
 The three remaining group members finished their third album, LB IV Life, released in September 1999, but the album was not a commercial or artistic success, and Mr. Cheeks left to begin a solo career.
-On January 16, 2004, Spigg Nice was tried and convicted of multiple bank robberies in New Jersey and was sentenced to 37 years in prison. he was released in 2021, the same year group appeared on Nick Cannons Wild 'N Out show on VH1 to perform a song from their 2020 album Legacy.
+On January 16, 2004, Spigg Nice was tried and convicted of multiple bank robberies in New Jersey and was sentenced to 37 years in prison.
+He was released in 2021, the same year the group appeared on Nick Cannon's Wild 'N Out show on VH1.